emdete/python-mtp/README.md

 On Andriod devices MTP sometimes doesn't not work if USB-debugging is enabled.

-If the scrennlock is active MTP is known not to work well on some devices.
+If the screenlock is active MTP is known not to work well on some devices.

 Some devices have problems if you wait too long with the connect after plugging in.